New uterine drain shows promise in reducing Post-C-Section bleeding

 Summary

-This study tested a new device called the DAISY uterine drain, which uses gentle suction to remove blood after a C-section.
-Ten women having planned C-sections had the drain placed, and doctors evaluated how well it worked.
-The goal was to see if it could help prevent heavy bleeding after childbirth.
+This study tested a new device called the DAISY uterine drain, which uses gentle suction to remove blood from the uterus after a C-section.
+Ten women having planned C-sections received the drain, and five surgeons provided feedback on how easy it was to use.
+The goal was to see if the device could help prevent heavy bleeding after delivery.

 Get updates